Antares Campaign Day 2019 Report: The Ghost of Yu Hamnu

 The fabulous Tabletop Warlords made a three-game video of their run-through of the game, the first of which is below and the others follow on from this (YouTube)!

 The Concord gained the most victory points but mainly because they flooded the systems with troops (12 players with Concord!).
 Militarily, they dominated the worlds on which the artefacts were located – no doubt due to their deep concerns about the apparent collapse of Xilos and a wish to save Yu Hamnu from wherever she is trapped!
 Relatively speaking, however, it was a number of other factions who ruled the day, the Isorians and Ghar doing very well.
-The Virai collected a few – perhaps not enough to be useful unless they can use it to unlocvk the secrets of the gates – and the Boromites collected enough to be secreted away by one of their semi-mystical guilds, who will no doubt use them to benefit the Boromite cause.
+The Virai collected a few – perhaps not enough to be useful unless they can use it to unlock the secrets of Xilos and the gate collapse – and the Boromites collected enough to be secreted away by one of their semi-mystical guilds, who will no doubt use them to benefit the Boromite cause.

 Despite their numbers, the Freeborn made off with a fair number of artefacts and no doubt either trading them in extravagent deals (one house wanted a heavy cruiser for theirs!) or pouring more resources into research to see how they could profit further from the capabilities of the artefacts.
 Similary, the Algoryn collected enough for SD to begin studying the situation, perhaps adding to the mistrust the Progressive mochs have of the isolationists.

 But what all this means to the political situation and the collapse, only time will tell…